kapahnke-iot/pi-setup/README.md

 * to activate the changes you have to restart FHEM: `shutwdown restart`
 * enable the option to edit configuration by entering the follwing command on the FHEM console: `attr WEB editConfig 1`, save the configuration and restart FHEM.
 Now you are able to edit the fhem.cfg file!

+### Configure remote access

+Enable the remote access of the FHEM web interface with the following steps:
+* Userid and password
+  Assuming that the userid has been created already.
+Create the required userid and password combination:
+  `echo -n youruserid:yourpassword | base64`
+  The _output_ is required in the next step.
+* Add the remote login configuration in fhem.cfg
+   * Edit files --> select fhem.cfg
+   * Add the following lines
+   `define WEBphone FHEMWEB 8084 global` portnumber can be different `attr WEBphone stylesheetPrefix smallscreen`
+   `attr WEBphone basicAuth _output_`  use the output you have created with the userid/password combination creation.
+   * Save fhem.cfg
+   * Run in the FHEM console `shutdown restart`
+* http://192.168.178.XX:8084  your IP and port number configuration might be different

 ## The following section is under construction!!